Pratchat

 • We’re sure we’ve linked to the British man who greeted his farm animals on social media before, but we’ve so far been unable to find him (it’s not easy searching through nearly seventy previous episodes’ worth of notes).
 If you know who he is, let us know!

-• For those who missed the Maggi Noodles reference, Pratchett famously cancelled his contract with his original German publisher Heyne Verlag when he discovered they were cutting costs by inserting ads into the middle of their children’s books – including one for Maggi Soups (not actually noodles) in their translation of Pyramids, Sourcery and and possibly others.
+• For those who missed the Maggi Noodles reference, Pratchett famously cancelled his contract with his original German publisher Heyne Verlag when he discovered they were inserting ads into the middle of their sci-fi books – including ads for Maggi Soups (not noodles) in their translations of Pyramids, Sourcery and others.
 It wasn’t just an inserted extra page, either – they added text to the book to give context to the Maggi logo!
 This post on the Stuffed Crocodile blog has a good summary of the whole palaver, including a picture of an affected copy of Sourcery.
 Pratchett wasn’t singled out for this nonsense; author Diane Duane has also written about this, including some images of Heyne’s altered translations of her Star Trek novels, and the story of how Pratchett found out about it.
+Diane noticed this link and blogged about it briefly again on Tumblr.
+(Hello to Diane, and to any listeners who found us via that link!)

 • Liz’s short story about women transforming into mops is “Call Him Al”, published in Meanjin in 2017.
 You can read it online.